oresmius/qru_kotlin/README.md

   QRU can import N1MM Logger+ .udc contest definition files that you provide.

 - **Open Source:**
   Project is fully open for study and community contributions.
-Commercial use is prohibited.

 ---